vic023/Task1_Submission/README.md

 This implementation has been extended such that it can handle input vectors with more than 4 elements, and generates the circuit using Grover's algorithm on the address space.

+The program prints the resulting Quantum Circuit and the resulting simulation.